helicopter12/Elder/README.md

 # Elder
 An autonomous Elder tree chopping and banking system.

-Required:
+Requirements:

-1. A hatchet
+    A Hatchet
-2. Unlocked lodestones for:
-	a.
-Dryanor
-	b.
+    Unlock Lodestones for the following locations:
+        Draynor
         Varrock
-	c.
         Eagle's Peak
-	d.
         Seer's Village
-	e.
         Edgeville
-	f.
         Catheberry
-3. Level 90+ Wood Cutting
+    Level 90+ Woodcutting (99 Recommended)

-Features:
+Script Features:

-1. Randomized locations and ordering - Picks 4 random locations in a random order to chop and then periodically switches locations in/out of the list (anti-pattern)
+    Randomized locations and ordering - Picks 4 random locations in a random order to chop and then periodically switches locations in/out of the list (anti-pattern)
+        Further Explanation: Say you start with the following locations: "Varrock" and "Draynor 1", after leaving either of those locations there is a ~10% chance that another location out of the six supported locations could be switched in.
+So now your elder tree list could be "E-Peak" and "Draynor 1", or it could remain unchanged.
+This anti-pattern helps to eliminate repeated steps and procedures.
-2. Smart chopping
+    Smart Chopping System
-	a.
-Doesn't spam click
-	b.
-Camera anti-ban
+        Eliminates spam clicking
+        Features camera, and examination anti-ban
-	c.
-If inventory is almost full it will bank before going to the next location
-3. Dead tree timer - Keeps a visible timer of dead trees and when they will respawn
+        Decides whether or not to bank before continuing to the next location Dead Tree Timer - Keeps a visible countdown timer of when a location's Elder will re-spawn.
-4. All teleportation is done by lodestones which saves times and money
+    Teleportation via Lodestones - Saves time over running and cuts down on teleportation costs.
+    Simple paint that displays the timers, script state/status, and profit.
+    Fully autonomous - No settings to play with just start with the required materials where ever you are.

 Recommended Settings:

-Computer dependant but if you experiance lagg then set it to "Min"
+    Computer dependent - but if you experience lagg then set your video settings to "Minimum"

+Planned Future Features:

+    Summoning capabilities?
+(Beaver +2 WC level -  Not sure if this would hurt or help profit) A more intelligent anti-ban system and upgraded anti-pattern Optimized handling for better speed and stability